UN warns it is 'running out of cash' in urgent appeal to members

 HALEY PRESSURES ARAB STATES TO STEP UP ON PALESTINIAN AID: 'WE ARE NOT FOOLS'

-Guterres’ calls for members to cough up the cash, meanwhile, mimics the pressure the Trump administration has been putting on countries at both the U.N. and at NATO to fulfill their commitments.
+Guterres’ call for members to cough up the cash, meanwhile, mimics the pressure the Trump administration has been putting on countries at both the U.N. and at NATO to fulfill their commitments.

 On Tuesday, U.S. Ambassador to the U.N.
 Nikki Haley urged Arab states to provide more funding for Palestinians.